-Simulations for Moscow will be conducted on the Cray-XC40 supercomputer at RHM and will include hindcast experiments for specific periods with lengths of a few weeks for different seasons as well as quasi-operational NWP runs, using the domain and further specifications of the operational system (Rivin et al. 2015, 2020).
+Simulations for Moscow will be conducted with ICON-LAM/TERRA\URB on the Cray-XC40 supercomputer at RHM and will include hindcast experiments for specific periods with lengths of a few weeks for different seasons as well as quasi-operational NWP runs, using the domain and further specifications equivalent to the current operational system (Rivin et al. 2015, 2020).
 The model will be supplied by detailed city-descriptive external parameters, obtained by a comprehensive original approach that combines OpenStreetMap vector-formatted cartographic data, satellite images and recent land cover products (Samsonov and Varentsov 2020).
 Such an approach is already developed for COSMO and will be adopted also to ICON.
 For the model evaluation and verification, a dense network of near-surface and boundary layer observations will be used, including data from dozens of urban and rural weather stations and microwave temperature profilers.